 To demonstrate compliance as a Data State, upload the following items in the application documents section: data or documentation from official state records from the previous State fiscal year showing that all fees collected by the State from motorcyclists for the purposes of funding motorcycle training and safety programs were, in fact, used for motorcycle training and safety programs.
-Such data or documentation shall show that revenues collected for the purposes of funding motorcycle training and expended only for motorcycle training and safety programs.
+Such data or documentation shall show that revenues collected for the purposes of funding motorcycle training and safety programs were placed into a distinct account and expended only for motorcycle training and safety programs.

-Supporting Document

-PA_FY23_405f_use of fees collected.pdf
+Supporting Document PA_FY23_405f_use of fees collected.pdf